 You'll recall that the speakers didn't mince words about where AI implementations actually break down.
 One put it directly: "successful AI rollouts and introductions often stall at the culture level, not at the technology level."
 This wasn't a soft observation — it was positioned as the central diagnostic error organizations make.
 As the conversation underscored, "People will pay a lot of money for tech.
 They won't get the value" if culture, comfort, and adoption aren't addressed first.

 The implication for you as a people leader is critical: when your AI rollout is struggling, your first question shouldn't be Is the tool working?
 It should be Is the culture ready?
 The discussion described AI adoption as "the largest change management I've ever seen in my career" and argued that unless this transformation lives in the people lane, organizations will invest heavily and capture almost nothing.
-That diagnosis — versus versus a genuine — determines whether you need better enablement, more honest communication, or simply a different tool.
+That diagnosis — cultural resistance versus fear versus a genuine technology gap — determines whether you need better enablement, more honest communication, or simply a different tool.